chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 - The Primary cluster will be active and Disaster cluster will be in passive mode.

 Click [here](/automate/ha_disaster_recovery_setup/) to learn more about the on-premise deployment disaster recovery cluster.

-## Custom Certificates

-A security certificate is a small data file used as an Internet security technique to establish a website or web application's identity, authenticity, and reliability.
-To ensure optimal security, rotate the certificates periodically.

-Install an OpenSSL utility to create a self-signed key and certificate pair.
-Automate HA supports SSL certificates of type **PKCS 8**.
-Click [here](/automate/ha_cert_selfsign/#creating-a-certificate) to generate your certificate.

 ## Migration